 Analysing terrain data

+Do it as a quick hill run, or stretch it into a family-friendly half day.
 From the houses at Bowscale take the obvious hill track west, to make a long rising traverse across the slopes overlooking the peaceful valley of the River Caldew.

 Bowscale Tarn has been a well known beauty spot for centuries, and since it was originally used to take Victorian visitors up by pony, the track gives an easy climb (it'd be nice on a bike too).